Nitin-0721/Nitin-0721/README.md

 Hi there, I'm Nitin 👋

-I'm a B.Tech student and MERN Stack Developer.
-I'm passionate about building web applications and exploring new technologies.
+I’m currently a B.Tech student and a MERN Stack developer, actively learning Spring Boot.
+I have a keen interest in AI/ML, Data Science, photography, and exploring new technologies.
+I’m always passionate about learning and growing through new experiences.
 </div>

 <hr />